davidgiga1993/mixing-station-docs/docs/getting-started.md

 This view allows you to configure where and how you want to connect to the mixer.

 ## Mix access
-Mix access allows you to restrict access to a certain mix bus.
-The user will not be able to change any other mix than the one selected.
+Mix access allows you to restrict access to certain mix buses.
+The user will not be able to change any other mix than the ones selected.
+This is ideal for personal monitor mixing or dedicated monitor engineers.

 ## Console IP
 This field allows entering the console IP address.
 It's only used the using the `Connect` button.